hunar4321/RLS-neural-net/README.md

 ------------

-Algorithmically this method is faster than matrix inversion due to the fewer operations requaried.
-However, in practise, it's hard to fairly compare this method with the already establisehd linear solvers because many opitimatization tricks have been done at the level of the hardware for matrix operations.
-We added a simple C++ implimentation using Eigen library to compare the performance of this method to the matrix inversion method.
+Algorithmically, this method is faster than matrix inversion due to the fewer operations required.
+However, in practice, it's hard to fairly compare this method with the already established linear solvers because many optimalization tricks have been done at the level of the hardware for matrix operations.
+We added a simple C++ implementation using Eigen library to compare the performance of this method to the matrix inversion method.

 ### Illustration - RLS Error Prediction: